Superior Stateroom Deck 3

 Breakfast.

-Optional activity (additional supplement): Sumo stable - limited to 15 participants.
+Optional activity (additional supplement): Sumo stable - Limited to 10 participants.

 This optional activity is subject to various changes due to training situations.